MaartenGr/BERTopic/docs/getting_started/visualization/visualization.md

-Visualizing BERTopic and its derivatives is important in understanding the model, how it works, but more importantly, where it works.
+Visualizing BERTopic and its derivatives is important in understanding the model, how it works, and more importantly, where it works.
 Since topic modeling can be quite a subjective field it is difficult for users to validate their models.
 Looking at the topics and seeing if they make sense is an important factor in alleviating this issue.

 ## **Visualize Topics**
-After having trained our `BERTopic` model, we can iteratively go through hundreds of topics to get a good understanding of the topics that were extract.
+After having trained our `BERTopic` model, we can iteratively go through hundreds of topics to get a good understanding of the topics that were extracted.
 However, that takes quite some time and lacks a global representation.
 Instead, we can visualize the topics that were generated in a way very similar to [LDAvis](https://github.com/cpsievert/LDAvis).